US Financial Aid recipient’s responsibilities

 Whilst US Federal Aid eligibility may allow students to continue; UTS academic progress rules and student visa restrictions may impact on the students’ ability to continue within the program.

 Under Australian Government laws, students are expected to complete her/his course by the end date specified in the CoE.
 The CoE end date is normally determined by the standard full-time duration of the course.
 For example, a UTS Bachelor of Business degree should be completed within 3 years.
 If a student has been granted credit or advanced standing then the CoE duration may be shorter than the standard full-time duration.
 To complete the course in the standard duration students will normally need to be enrolled in 100% load each academic period.
 This is usually 24 credit points, although certain accelerated Master's courses at UTS may have non-standard loads, e.g. 18 or 32 credit points.

 Notification to students

-SAP will be assessed for each student at the end of each academic period, to determine eligibility for continued awards of aid.
+SAP will be assessed for each student at the end of each academic period, to determine eligibility for continued offer of aid.
 If a student is given a Financial Aid Warning he/she will be advised by email by the University.

 A student will be notified by email if he/she has failed to meet the US Financial Aid SAP and of the relevant appeal processes.
-UTS cannot waive the US Federal Financial Aid SAP requirement for any student to receive financial aid.
+UTS cannot waive the US Financial Aid SAP requirements for any student to receive financial aid.
 However, if funding is suspended, an appeal procedure for verifiable extenuating or unforeseen circumstances is available.